bfopengradient/app_h/README.md

 # portfoliofriend_app

- App allows user to check risk metrics for any asset where price info is available on yahoo finance.
+The app allows users to check risk metrics for any asset for which price information is available on Yahoo Finance.

+The.py file contains a reference to a .png logo image file.
+That logo file is intentionally not included.
+Substitute your own .png file or your logo file in place.

-This repo contains updated(Jun/23) code to run app locally.
-Streamlit is updated to current version.
-App was run amd tested in a virtual environmnent locally which is the suggested way to test and work with this locally.
-Streamlit when installed will also install numpy and pandas among many other libraries and there risk is if you dont run in a virtual environemnt you may create issues or conflicts with these libraries in your base or main directories.
+This repo contains updated June 23 code to run the app locally.
+Streamlit has been updated to the current version.
+The app was run and tested in a virtual environment locally, which is the suggested way to test and work with it locally.
+Streamlit, when installed, will also install Numpy and Pandas, among many other libraries, and there is a risk that if you don't run in a virtual environment, you may create issues or conflicts with these libraries in your base or main directories.

+Once you have installed the libraries from the requirements.txt file in your virtual environment, you just need to run the following code in your terminal: streamlit run portfoliofriend.py

+A window will open in your browser, and the app should be good to go.

+Jun/23